-Applicants are asked to submit an online competition application form, with supporting information by 12 noon BST, 31 August 2021.
-They should explain their proposed Hydrogen Supply solution and outline their proposed project.
+Applicants are asked to complete and submit an online application form, with supporting information by 12 noon GMT, 31 October 2022.
+They should explain their proposed Hydrogen Supply solution, indicate the applicable Category, and outline their proposed project for Phase 2.
 The notes below explain the details of the application process:

-- Questions about the Competition: If you have any questions on the competition process or require clarifications on the eligibility criteria after reading these guidance notes, please submit queries to nzip.hydrogen@beis.gov.uk.
-All questions should be submitted by 12 noon BST, 12 July 2021.
+- Questions about the process: If you have any questions on the process or require clarifications on the eligibility criteria after reading these guidance notes, please submit your queries to nzip.hydrogen@beis.gov.uk.
+All questions should be submitted by 12 noon BST, 9 September 2022.
 Questions submitted after this date may not be answered.
-We will reply to any queries which, in our judgement, are of material significance through an anonymised Q&A sheet published on our website by 12 noon BST, 19 July 2021, so there is sufficient time to include the responses in the applications.
+We will reply to any queries which, in our judgement, are of material significance through an anonymised Q&A sheet published on our website by 12 noon BST, 19 September 2022, so there is sufficient time to include the responses in the applications.
 Please see Section 13 for further instructions on amendments to the competition documents.
-All applicants should take these replies into consideration when preparing their own applications and we will evaluate applications on the assumption that they have done so. - Online Registration Form: You must first register via the online registration form to be entered into Stream 2 of the HYS2 Competition.
-Once the registration form is submitted you will receive a password to the online application form.
-Those applicants that do not register will not be able to access the online application form and hence will not be able to apply/enter the application/assessment process.
-Previous correspondence relating to Expressions of Interest or attendance at the HYS2 Stakeholder Engagement event does not result in an automatic registration.
-You must register to be entered into Stream 2 by 12 noon BST, 23 August 2021, the online registration form will be closed after this time.
-There is no obligation on you to submit an application if you register. - Submission of Application: The full application for the Competition must be submitted online by the deadline: 12 noon BST, 31 August 2021.
-The online application form will be closed for submissions after this time. - Application documents: All application documents must be submitted via the online application form.
+All applicants should take these replies into consideration when preparing their own applications and we will evaluate applications on the assumption that they have done so. - Submission of Application: The Phase 2 application form will be password protected.
+All Stream 1 Phase 1 projects will receive a common password to access the Phase 2 online application form immediately after the publication of the Phase 2 ITT/ Guidance notes.
+Participating in Stream 1 Phase 1 of the HYS2 Competition and/or delivery of the Phase 1 Final Feasibility Study report does not result in an automatic application to Phase 2.
+There is no obligation on successful Stream 1 Phase 1 projects to submit an application to Phase 2.

+The full Phase 2 application form must be completed and submitted online by the deadline: 12 noon GMT, 31 October 2022.
+The online application form will be closed for submissions at this exact date and time.

+- Application documents: All application documents must be submitted via the online application form.
 In the form there are opportunities to upload relevant supporting documents.
-In some sections we specify the supporting information we would like to see uploaded. - Submission Content: Each Stream 2 online application must include the following: - Completed Application Form (the online application form can be found here). - Completed Project Finance/ Cost Breakdown Form (this should be uploaded in the Finance Section of the assessed criteria in the application form). - $\circ~$ An organogram outlining the key roles of each partner and of team members. - Completed high level project Gantt chart or project plan to be uploaded in the Project Plans section of the assessed criteria in the application form.
+In some sections we specify the supporting information we would like to see uploaded.
+Only responses to the Phase 2 application form will be used to assess and select the projects to be funded for Phase 2.
+The Phase 1 feasibility study will be expected to strengthen the evidence used for the Phase 2 application.
+However, the Phase 1 study report will not be included in the assessment for Phase 2, but the applicant may include excerpts from the report in their application. - Submission Content: Each Stream 1 Phase 2 online application must include the following: - Completed Application Form (the online application form can be found here). - Completed Project Finance/ Cost Breakdown Form (this should be uploaded in the Project costs section of the assessed criteria in the application form).